adeepan/ttc-slipway-assignment/README.md

 ## Expected FILES
 1. Dockerfile
 2. Terraform Script [.tf]
+3. Terraform Plan Console Output
-3. Shell Script [.sh] or any other chosen script.
+4. Shell Script [.sh] or any other chosen script.
-4. Jenkinsfile [Groovy]
+5. Jenkinsfile [Groovy]
-5. k8s manifest file [yaml]
+6. k8s manifest file [yaml]
-6. Snapshot of the following -
+7. Snapshot of the following -
      - Jenkinsfile Stages
      - URL of running container output
      - Snapshot of Sonar Project along with the project URL